 How the student loan tax deduction works

-If your MAGI falls between $65,000 and $80,000 or if you jointly file and your MAGI is between $135,000 and $165,000, the amount you can deduct will be reduced based on a specific formula.
+However, the student loan interest deduction may be reduced depending on your income.
+If your MAGI falls between $70,000 and $85,000 or if you jointly file and your Modified Adjusted Gross Income (MAGI) is between $140,000 and $170,000, the amount you can deduct will be reduced based on a specific formula.

 A word about deductions vs. credits